Sparkleleuk/Sustainability_Matters/about.md

 ### Disclaimer

 Sustainability Matters is an independent service and is not affiliated with any firm, political entity or civil society group.
-The creator of this project takes full responsibility for analysis and opinions in this site and newsletters.
+The creator of this project takes full responsibility for analysis and opinions in this site and newsletter.